 Sleep and breathe better with humidification

-In autumn the air outside gets cooler, and in some places it also gets a lot drier.
+In autumn and winter the air outside gets cooler, and in some places it also gets a lot drier.
 Many of us begin using central heating to keep our homes warm and cozy, which also contributes to drier environments.
 Continual breathing of dry indoor air can cause itchy skin, sore throat and dry sinuses, and for people with respiratory issues, dry air can exacerbate the problem,(1) resulting in poor sleep.

 Humidifiers and sleep apnoea